topiaruss/pyEchosign/README.md

 file = TransientDocument(account, 'To be Signed.pdf', 'some bytes', 'application/pdf')
 agreement.files = [file]

+# If your document utilizes merge fields, you can specify which fields should be merged with what values.
+# If you have no idea what this is, just ignore it - it's not required :)
 merge_fields = [dict(fieldName='some_field_name', defaultValue='some default value')]

 recipients = [Recipient('dude@gmail.com'), Recipient('i_sign_second@gmail.com')]